News round-up – September 2025

 The University has published a landmark review of its historic links to slavery and racism

-The publication of the University’s Race Review is a significant moment in this ancient institution’s willingness and determination to learn from and repair its past, as well as its present, in order to shape its future.
-An academically-led examination of the University’s historic links to slavery and racism, it is thought to be one of the most ambitious, wide-ranging and sustained consultations of its kind and is the result of more than four years of dedicated research, community engagement and collaboration.
-More information…
+The recent publication of the University’s Race Review marked a significant moment in the University’s willingness and determination to learn from its past, in order to shape its future.
+The independent, academically-led report is thought to be one of the most ambitious, wide-ranging and sustained reviews of its kind, with extensive research, community engagement and consultation, including with alumni.

 Research